Valley of Song: Critical reception

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Extremely pleasant comedy, affectionately done."

 Eye for Film noted "an enjoyable if somewhat low-key story which, at 72 minutes in length, would make for a suitably harmonious Sunday afternoon.
-From the whistle of the steam trains, to the film’s score, provided courtesy of the London Welsh Association Choral Society, Valley Of Song is a pleasing if utterly unchallenging delight."
+From the whistle of the steam trains, to the film’s score, provided courtesy of the London Welsh Association Choral Society, Valley of Song is a pleasing if utterly unchallenging delight."